 Conclusion

 There are two main points to take from this study.
 Firstly, there appear to be trends in pathological data which correspond to certain types of spillover event, particularly those events involving humans.
-Specifically that viruses involved in cross species tranmsision events tended to group together based on certain pathological traits which often corresponded with types of hosts involved.
+Specifically that viruses involved in cross species transmission events tended to group together based on certain pathological traits which often corresponded with types of hosts involved.
 The trends that have emerged from this study demonstrate that further work on the role of pathology in cross species transmission events is merited.

 Secondly, this study highlights the current absence of high-quality pathological data in some areas, particularly at the more microscopic level.
 This calls for more collaboration and focused efforts amongst the scientific community to identify receptors which may be indicative of spillover risk.
 Elucidating the potential role of pathogenesis in cross species transmission can raise the possibility of trying to include some of this data into predictive frameworks of spillover risk.